magrilu/magrilu.github.io/_pages/projects.md

 ### parametric multi model fitting

-fitting multiple instances of parametric models to data corrputed by noise and outliers
+fitting multiple instances of parametric models to data corrupted by noise and outliers (with A. Fusiello)

 <div class="project ">
     <div class="thumbnail">